probably-not-porter/CEML/README.md

 >>processed NDVI versions of the images in DIR </br></br>
 >>DIR / NIR</br>
 >>NIR versions of the images in DIR

-* the program will attempt to detect any folders in this structure that are manually included, based on file name.
+* The program will attempt to detect any folders in this structure that are manually included, based on folder name.

-* each type of image will be used in the edge detection operations, so each of these modifiers adds a lot to processing time.
+* Each type of image will be used in the edge detection operations, so each of these modifiers adds a lot to processing time.

+Once the folder is set up, you have the option to create additional resources like NDVI if they do not exist, and pick what edge detectors you want to use on the available set of data.

+## Dependencies
+- tkinter
+- matplotlib
+- getopt
-# References
+## References
 https://rosettacode.org/wiki/Canny_edge_detector

 https://github.com/OlafenwaMoses/ImageAI